This bucket list item was completed on 28th April 2015 at Australia Zoo, Beerwah, Australia.

 Have you hugged a koala bear?
 Where did you do it?
 Let me know in the comments below.

-Make sure to check back for my next post, which will discuss the lesson learned by completing this item.
+Make sure to read my next post, [#66 Lesson] Relaaaax, which discusses the lesson learned by completing this item.
 Want to be notified when it is posted?
 Subscribe below.